 Let Us Learn projects involve building schools in rural Arusha, Tanzania in partnership with the local community

-Let Us Learn project was launched because in the very rural community of Nadasoito, 11km outside the city of Arusha, Tanzania there are no opportunities for good quality Secondary Education with Vocational Studies for the children living in poverty.
+These projects are created because in the rural communities of Arusha, Tanzania there are very poor opportunities for good quality primary and secondary education.
 There is no public transport in the area, therefore the nearest secondary school is over 8km walk away, and with no real roads, in the rainy season it is near impossible to walk there.
 The quality of education is very poor and the teachers often don’t attend classes.
 This means that for the hundreds of children living in this community, there is no real hope to get out of poverty.